 Do not change the processing module's operating voltage.
 Severe damage can occur if the processing module is connected to an incorrect power supply voltage.
 Contact customer support to have the setting changed.

-The processing module must be connected to an earthed mains power outlet socket, and be positioned so that personnel are easily able to disconnect the mains power cable without having to move the processing module.
+positioned so that personnel are easily able to disconnect the mains power cable without having to move the processing module.